-In terms of rolling stock, the current Northern Rail franchise will see every train across the North either refurbished or replaced, and this will include the complete withdrawal of all Pacer units across the SCR by 2020.
-The Northern and TransPennine Express franchises will also deliver an additional 40,000 seats overall on services every day across the North by 2020, with Wi-Fi available on all services.
+In terms of rolling stock, the current Northern Rail franchise will see every train across the North either refurbished or replaced.
+This includes the complete withdrawal of all Pacer units across the SYMCA, which was achieved in 2020.
+The Northern and TransPennine Express franchises also delivered an additional 40,000 seats overall on services every day across the North in 2020, with Wi-Fi available on all services.

 It is recognised that fixed track services are capable of moving large numbers of people efficiently and effectively and can reduce the overall number of vehicles on the road, reduce congestion and improve air quality and health via a wide combination of sustainable travel.
-It is also recognised that sufficient car and cycle parking is required at stations and that the infrastructure needs to be attractive, i.e. improving the passenger experience and that services need to be frequent, with high quality rolling stock, with affordable fares that includes multi-modal opportunities and savings.
+It is also recognised that sufficient car and cycle parking is required at stations and that the infrastructure needs to be attractive, i.e. improving the passenger experience and that services need to be frequent, with affordable fares that includes multi-modal opportunities and savings.

 All elements of the services need to be safe and offer benefits over using the private car.
 Upgrading the existing rail network will require partnership working with both Network Rail and the train operators.